VillageWars/water-warzone/README.md

 This is the WaterWarzone server!

-Read the wiki at https://villagewars.pythonanywhere.com/wiki/VillageWars Wiki or login at https://villagewars.pythonanywhere.com!
+Read the VillageWars wiki at https://villagewars.pythonanywhere.com/wiki/VillageWars Wiki or login at https://villagewars.pythonanywhere.com!